phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_gradient.md

 plt.show()
 ~~~

-The second code block will load simulation result at each time point from the `.gdat` file, which stores concentration of all `observables` at all steps, and plot concentration of phosphorylated CheY through time.

 Run the code blocks.
 How does `k_add` impact the CheY-P concentrations?
 Why?
 Are the tumbling frequencies restored to the background frequency?